Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Annie Wang, Luchao Qi, Roni Sengupta

-We introduce a continual learning problem of updating personalized 2D and 3D generative face models without forgetting past representations as new photos are regularly captured.
+A continual learning approach for updating personalized 2D and 3D generative face models without forgetting past representations.

 Leveraging Near-Field Lighting for Monocular Depth Estimation from Endoscopy Videos